A guide to Christian festivals and dates

-Holy Week in the last week of Lent.
+Holy Week is the last week of Lent.
 It is the week preceding Easter and the period in the Christian year when Christians remember the last week in Jesus' life.

 Easter is the season in which Christians remember the death and resurrection of Jesus.
 It is the most important festival in the Christian year.

-Ascension Day commemorates the ascension of Jesus into heaven 40 days after his resurrection from the dead, and can be understood traditionally as his taking up into heaven at the conclusion of his earthly ministry.
+Ascension Day commemorates the ascension of Jesus into heaven 40 days after his resurrection from the dead.
+It can be understood traditionally as his taking up into heaven at the conclusion of his earthly ministry.

 Pentecost is the festival when Christians celebrate the gift of the Holy Spirit.
 It is celebrated on the Sunday fifty days after Easter.
 Pentecost is also known as Whitsun.